 Customer service is a catch-all for a variety of tactics that, when implemented in day-to-day operations, creates an environment where customers feel welcomed, prioritized and cared for.

 Here are some tips to incorporate into your customer interactions that improve overall customer service.

 It should go without saying that staff should follow The Golden Rule when working with customers.
 Specifically, treat customers the way you would want to be treated if you were in their shoes.
 Are your customers greeted promptly and in a welcoming manner?
-Are staff courteous and friendly?
+Are the staff courteous and friendly?
 Are customers’ questions addressed quickly and accurately?

-Through utilizing effective communication and customer service strategies, companies can offer customers a more satisfying experience.
+By utilizing effective communication and customer service strategies, companies can offer customers a more satisfying experience.
 These tips can help improve customer retention and revenue generation.